-Teepees are now a popular tent design for anyone from frequent campers to festival goers.
-That means you should find it just as easy to find and buy a teepee tent as a dome or cabin tent.
-You should have no trouble finding a good selection of teepee tent options from online retailers, or check out your local camping goods store.
+Teepee tent is now a popular tent design for anyone from frequent campers to festival goers.
+That means you should find it just as easy to find and buy a tent as a dome or cabin tent.
+You should have no trouble finding a good selection of tent options from online retailers, or check out your local camping goods store.
 Some large supermarkets will even have a teepee tent on their shelves.

 Q: How To Set Up a Teepee?